wendyyng/react-portfolio/README.md

 # Portfolio Website

-Portfolio website to display my projects and skills.
+A fully responsive portfolio website to display my projects and skills.
 Visitors can click the sun/moon icon at the top-right corner to toggle between dark and light mode.

 ## Link
 ### https://wendy-ng.vercel.app/